Burns & Highland Mary

 Why this monument?
 Burns wrote poems about her despite the fact that they'd only been acquainted for less than six weeks.
 She was taken away when her father found out who she was dallying with.

-It's said they may have exchanged some sort of private marriage vow.
-He was 27, she was 23.
+It's said they may have exchanged some sort of private marriage vows.
+He was twenty-seven, she was twenty-three.

 The photos give you some idea of the access route.